grafana/agent/docs/developer/updating-otel.md

 ### Update otelcol Flow components

 1. Note which Otel components are in use by the Agent.
-   * Usually for every "otelcol" Flow component there is a corresponding Collector component.
+   * For every "otelcol" Flow component there is usually a corresponding Collector component.
+   * For example, the Otel component used by [otelcol.auth.sigv4](https://grafana.com/docs/agent/latest/flow/reference/components/otelcol.auth.sigv4/) is [sigv4auth](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/sigv4authextension).
    * In some cases we don't use the corresponding Collector component:
      * For example, [otelcol.receiver.prometheus](https://grafana.com/docs/agent/latest/flow/reference/components/otelcol.receiver.prometheus/) and [otelcol.exporter.prometheus](https://grafana.com/docs/agent/latest/flow/reference/components/otelcol.exporter.prometheus/).
      * Those components usually have a note like this:
        > NOTE: otelcol.exporter.prometheus is a custom component unrelated to the prometheus exporter from OpenTelemetry Collector.
-    * For example, the Otel component used by [otelcol.auth.sigv4](https://grafana.com/docs/agent/latest/flow/reference/components/otelcol.auth.sigv4/) is [sigv4auth](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/sigv4authextension).
 2. Make a list of the components which have changed since the previously used version.
    1. Go through the changelogs of both [Collector](https://github.com/open-telemetry/opentelemetry-collector/releases) and [Collector-Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases).
    2. If a component which is in use by the Agent has changed, note it down.